Cracraft Returning to Practice

 Head coach Mike McDaniel said before practice Wednesday that Cracraft's three-week practice window would open on this day, meaning he could be back as soon as Sunday — or anytime within the next three weeks.

-The Dolphins designated Cracraft to return when they placed him on injured reserve August 27, taking advantage of the new rule allowing teams to designated two players to return during the moves to the 53-player limit (all players had to be on the original 53 to be designated to return before this season).
+The Dolphins designated Cracraft to return when they placed him on injured reserve (IR) on August 27th, taking advantage of the new rule allowing teams to designate two players to return during the move to the 53-player limit (all players had to be on the original 53 to be designated for return before this season).

 Cracraft was injured during the preseason when he caught a touchdown pass from Tua Tagovailoa against the Washington Commanders.

-Cracraft is one of three players on which the Dolphins already have used the return designation, along with Tagovailoa and cornerback Cam Smith, who also was placed on IR on August.
+Cracraft is one of three players on whom the Dolphins have already used the return designation, along with Tagovailoa and cornerback Cam Smith, who was also placed on IR in August.

-The Dolphins have five other players on IR who are eligible to be designated to return — WR Braxton Berrios, WR Grant DuBose, QB Tyler Huntley, DB Pat McMorris and LB Jaelan Phillips, although Berrios and Phillips both have ACL injuries that will keep them out for the whole season.
-Additionally, long-snapper Blake Ferguson would count against the eight return designations if he's brought back from the Reserve/Non-Football Illness list.
+The Dolphins have five other players on IR who are eligible to be designated to return — WR Braxton Berrios, WR Grant DuBose, QB Tyler Huntley, DB Pat McMorris, and LB Jaelan Phillips.
+However, Berrios and Phillips have ACL injuries that will keep them out for the whole season.
+Long-snapper Blake Ferguson will also count against the eight return designations if he's brought back from the Reserve/Non-Football Illness list.

-The Dolphins also have three players still left on PUP, who do not count against the eight-designation limit: LB Bradley Chubb, OL Isaiah Wynn and LB Cameron Goode.
-McDaniel said Wednesday he had not timetable on Wynn but that he was progressing well, two days after his not-so-encouraging comments regarding Chubb.
+The Dolphins also have three players still left on PUP who do not count against the eight-designation limit: LB Bradley Chubb, OL Isaiah Wynn, and LB Cameron Goode.
+McDaniel said Wednesday he had no timetable on Wynn but was progressing well two days after his not-so-encouraging comments regarding Chubb.

 WHAT NOW AT WIDE RECEIVER?